Event info: https://www.matterwaveoptics.eu/FOMO2024

 • Adding noise to both controls and experiment parameters

-• Monte Carlo methods to estimate the expected fidelity around the best controls with a certain noise level we want to tolerate.
+• Monte Carlo methods to estimate the expected Fidelity around the best controls with a certain noise level we want to tolerate.
 This needs to be led by the physical system: some parameters might be impossible to perturb, while others are harder ( like power laser fluctuations )

 • Using a low-discrepancy sequence ( i.e. Sobol sequence ) to do better than Monte Carlo